d0cd/proof-of-reserves/README.md

 # proof-of-reserves
-Privacy-preserve Proof of Reserves powered by Aleo.
+Privacy-preserving Proof of Reserves powered by Aleo.